WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Idk How She Got That Because I Still Think Its Dumb

-https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf I Was Thinking About A Video Like This Last Nigh Amhorithms AmIRight
+https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf I Was Thinking About A Video Like This Last Nigh Algorithms AmIRight

 https://youtu.be/HwAPLk_sQ3w?si=sAsU8B0mMT07Wnhz
-I Dissociated In And Out Of My Dearg And Missed The Premier But This Is So Good
+I Dissociated In And Out Of My Death And Missed The Premier But This Is So Good

 Short Version: Remembered One Of My Friends Knows Someone With An Armpit Fetish And Im Wondering How You Know You Have An Armpit Fetish
-Like What Steps Do You Have To Take To Know Its Specifically That I Just Feel Like "Body Part" Is Too Specific
- I Figured It Out!
+Like What Steps Do You Have To Take To Know Its Specifically That I Just Feel Like "[[Skull/Concentrated Brain/Venting Or Something/Body\|Body]] Part" Is Too Specific I Figured It Out!
 Watching Someone Change In The Gym And Youre Staring At Them For Ages Then You Go "Im Only Staring At Their Armpits"
 Then You Go Home Annd Figure It Out From There
 Its Just That I Can Imagine Someone Finding Bdsm Porn And Being Like "I Want More Of This" But Does Armpit Porn Even Exist?
 <p align=right> You should see <p>
-I Was Gonna Say "Im Okay" But When Have I Ever Not Been Curious Of The Top Ten Images Three Of Them Have Actual Armpits As A Focus Almost All Of Pornhubs Results Are Just Other Porn But Also Armpits Exist But Theres A Few Videos Of People Licking Them And One Video Titled "Armpit Joi" So I Guess Its Straight Up Not A Thing
+I Was Gonna Say "Im [[Skull/Concentrated Brain/Venting Or Something/Okay\|Okay]]" But When Have I Ever Not Been Curious Of The Top Ten Images Three Of Them Have Actual Armpits As A Focus Almost All Of Pornhubs Results Are Just Other Porn But Also Armpits Exist But Theres A Few Videos Of [[Skull/Concentrated Brain/Random Facts/People/People\|People]] Licking Them And One Video Titled "Armpit Joi"
+So I Guess Its Straight Up Not A Thing

 There's Some Of The Stuff I Didnt Add

+Gonna Make A [[Explicitly Showcased/From Others/Quotes\|Quotes]] Thing And Now That Ive Written That Its linked Forever

 <center><sub>Done For Now
 { #w}